MadSons/ChatGPT-Creations/README.md

 ```
 cmake -S . -B build
 cmake --build build
-./build/platformer
+./build/src/platformer
 ```

-The application creates an 800×600 window, clears it to black, and exits after a short delay.
+The executable is placed under `build/src/`.
+Running it creates an 800×600 window, clears it to black, and exits after a short delay.